Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Recent efforts of making general purpose libraries--SciPy and scikit-learn--use alternative array providers via the [Array API](https://data-apis.org/array-api/latest/) demonstrated significant [performance improvements](https://labs.quansight.org/blog/array-api-meta-blogpost).
-For end users, speedups of an order or magnitude or more come "for free", from simply feeding correct arrays types to familiar scikit-learn estimators.
+For end users, speedups of an order of magnitude or more come "for free", from simply feeding correct arrays types to, for example, familiar scikit-learn estimators.
 For library developers, the work is to replace NumPy calls with their [Array API analogs](https://data-apis.org/array-api/draft/tutorial_basic.html).
-This way, all low-level details of CUDA programming are fully contained at the array library level (CuPy, PyTorch) and do not leak to either high-level library (SciPy, scikit-learn) or the end user.
+This way, all low-level details of CUDA programming are fully contained at the array library level (e.g., CuPy, PyTorch) and do not leak to either high-level library (e.g., SciPy, scikit-learn) or the end user.

 This approach works extremely well for computational pipelines implemented as vectorized python operations on arrays.
-This is not the full story however: Significant parts of user libraries contain specialized compiled extensions for operations which are still too slow in pure python plus vectorized array manipulations, or are too awkward to implement in pure python.
-How to deal with these kinds of situations is a big open question is: the existing body of C extensions is naturally CPU-only, and one cannot expect that scikit-learn maintains both CPU and CUDA C kernels.
-Simply porting all C code to CUDA is also out of question: there is user demand for all of single- and multi-core CPU compute, CUDA, and other types of hardware accelerators, such as ROCm or TPU---and the hardware landscape itself changes rapidly.
+This is not the full story however; significant parts of user libraries contain specialized compiled extensions for operations which are still too slow in pure python and vectorized array manipulations, or are too awkward to implement in pure python.
+How to deal with these kinds of situations is a big open question: the existing body of C extensions is naturally CPU-only, and one cannot expect that scikit-learn maintains both CPU and CUDA C kernels.
+Simply porting all C code to CUDA is also out of question: there is user demand across single- and multi-core CPU compute, CUDA, and other types of hardware accelerators, such as ROCm or TPU---and the hardware landscape itself changes rapidly.